 You will get endless opportunities for photography.
 People, nature, wildlife; there is everything you will like to click.
 Take interest in clicking some pictures of the area around and also by yourself.
 Your friends would be waiting eagerly to see your trip photos.
 I have clicked during Boating in Varanasi, camel safari in Rajasthan, houseboats tour in Kerala backwater and on many other occasions.
 The most precious is the picture of the Taj Mahal I have taken during my Golden Triangle tour.
 One piece of advice, don’t entertain if someone asks for a selfie.

-Tips for a hassle-free journey for a woman traveling in India alone
+Tips for a hassle-free journey for the solo female travel in India

 Consider an organized or group tour

 An organized tour is always recommended when a woman travels in India solo.
+Along with the trend of solo travel, group travel booking is also rising by 50% every year.
 This way you can explore the prime attractions in India while staying safe.
+You can also opt for a shared stay that is a great idea with respect to safety.
 Ensure confirmed advance booking of the hotel room before you leave.
 This will help you with an excellent start of the journey and enhance your confidence level.
 Also, make sure you arrive during the day, so book your flight tickets accordingly.

 Carry a light bag